Faleye-jide/TwitterDataPipeline/Readme.md

 ### This is a an ETL pipeline where I utilized Python to interact and communicate with twitter api.
 In this basic task, I was able to ingest data from twitter and then stored into csv file.
 In the next future, I plan to deploy the code on Airflow and save the extracted data on Amazon S3 as opposed to saving it on my local pc.

- ### _Before you get started, you need to have some prerequistes to use the simple app._
+ ### _Before you get started, you need to have some prerequisites to use the simple app._

 ---
 - Create an account on twitter developer